 This example provides entries for all valid declarations and specifies default values for all but .
 Usually, you specify a declaration only when you want to override its default value.
 In this example, the declarations for <escape\char> and <comment\char> specify the default values for the escape character and comment character, respectively.
 The value for <mb\cur\max>, the maximum length (in bytes) of a character, is 1 for this particular charmap file.
-The value for <mb\cur\min>, the minimum length (in bytes) of a character; in charmap files for all locales.
-(All locales include characters in the Portable Character Set, which defines single-byte characters.)
+The value for <mb\cur\min>, the minimum length (in bytes) of a character, must be 1 in charmap files for all locales.
+(All locales include characters.)